precipice/campfire_export/README.md

 * Saves HTML, XML, and plaintext versions of chat transcripts.
 * Exports uploaded files to a day-specific subdirectory for easy access.
 * Reports and logs export errors so you know what you're missing.
-* Works with any number of Campfire sites and rooms.

 ## Installing ##